Understand Embedded System Block Diagram with Examples

 Sensors(Input Devices)

-The sensor is a device that senses the physical changes around it and generates the electrical or electronic signal according to the physical changes.
-Most of the sensors are generate signals analog in nature.
-Thermostat, Light Dependent Resistors(LDR), flow switch, are examples of sensors used in embedded systems.
-In a practical embedded system, there are som many devices and circuits that are used with sensors to increase their sensitivity, power control, noise, or distortion removal purposes.
+The sensor is a device that senses the physical changes around it and generates an electrical or electronic signal according to the physical changes.
+Most of the sensors generate signals analog in nature.
+Thermostats, Light Dependent Resistors(LDR), and flow switches are examples of sensors used in embedded systems.
+In a practical embedded system, there are so many devices and circuits that are used with sensors to increase their sensitivity, power control, and noise, or distortion removal purposes.

 Analog to Digital(A/D) Converter

-As we know most of the sensors are generate analog signals only.
+As we know most of the sensors generate analog signals only.
 But the processor cannot read and process the analog signals.
-So an analog to digital converter to convert the analog signals generated by the sensor into digital signals which will be processed by the microprocessor or microcontroller.
+So an analog-to-digital converter converts the analog signals generated by the sensor into digital signals which will be processed by the microprocessor or microcontroller.

 Processor

-Microprocessor, Microcontroller, Digital Signal Processor(DSP), Application-Specific Integrated Circuits(ASIC), Gate arrays, Field Programmable Gate Arrays(FPGA), GPU are examples of devices that can be used as a processor in an embedded system.
+Microprocessors, Microcontroller, Digital Signal Processor(DSP), Application-Specific Integrated Circuits(ASIC), Gate arrays, Field Programmable Gate Arrays(FPGA), and GPUs are examples of devices that can be used as a processor in an embedded system.
 Any one of them is used for processing purposes.
-This also depends upon the objective of work or operation.
+This also depends upon the objective of the work or operation.
 If the work allocated by the embedded system is more complex then a high-quality processor is used.

 Memory